COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 In Ontario, physicians, nurses or pharmacists are required to report all Adverse Events Following Immunizations (AEFIs) to their local public health unit for all vaccines licensed to be administered in Canada (Section 38 of the Health Protection and Promotion Act).

 Please do not direct your patient/client to call the Middlesex-London Health Unit to report an AEFI.
+However, if you have any questions about reporting an AEFI please call the health unit at: 519-663-5317 and ask to speak to a nurse on the Vaccine Preventable Disease Team.

 What are Adverse Events Following Immunization (AEFI)?

-According to the Ministry of Health Infectious Diseases Protocol Appendix B: Provincial Case Definitions for Diseases of Public Health Significance Disease: Adverse Events Following Immunization (AEFIs), an AEFI is any untoward medical occurrence which follows immunization, that CANNOT be clearly attributed to other causes, and does not need a causal relationship with the administration of a vaccine.
+According to the Ministry of Health Infectious Diseases Protocol Appendix B: Provincial Case Definitions for Diseases of Public Health Significance Disease: Adverse Events Following Immunization (AEFIs), an AEFI is any untoward medical occurrence which follows immunization, that cannot be clearly attributed to other causes, and does not need a causal relationship with the administration of a vaccine.

 How to report an Adverse Event Following Immunization (AEFI)?